A risk factor is something that increases your likelihood of getting a disease or condition.

 Men are about 1.5 times more likely than women to develop Parkinson’s disease.

 A number of genes have been associated with Parkinson's disease.
 Generally, people with these abnormal genes develop Parkinson's disease before the age of 50.
 This type of Parkinson's tends to run in families.
 However, the vast majority of Parkinson's disease occurs in older individuals (over the age of 60), and the role of genetics in these individuals is less clear.

 Exposure to chemicals, such as herbicides and pesticides, is thought to increase your risk of developing Parkinson’s disease.
 You also have a greater risk of Parkinson’s disease if you live in a rural area, drink well water, or live on a farm.
 This may be due to an increased exposure to herbicides and pesticides.
-People who smoke tobacco or ingest caffeine may have a lower risk of developing Parkinson’s disease.

 Other Health Conditions

 You may have a higher risk of Parkinson's disease if you had certain health conditions, such as: PolioHigh cholesterolMelanoma